eshoe2020/COVID-cup/README.md

 - AJAX

 ## Features
-- Click on the "deck" to "turn over" a card
+- Clicking on the highlighted "deck" will "turn over" a card
-- Each number-card has a prompt guiding the user to drink, dance, take a break, or other task.
+- A card will show up and a prompt will pop up directing the user to a task
    - all tasks can be performed alone
+- King's are counted below the deck and card, turning over 4 Kings ends the game.

 ## Stretch Goals/Future Goals
 - Fix issue with first card